The US challenger bank market in 2024: Who is leading the charge?

 But, if we look only at the 16 challengers who were in our 2022 sample, it's wealth management that has seen most growth, with 152 functionalities added over the past two years.

 McKinsey notes that, while investments have generally underperformed during this period, demand for wealth management services is on the rise.
-More significantly,
+More significantly, $84 trillion in assets are in the process of being transferred from baby boomers to digital natives.

 From this perspective, challengers' investment in wealth management functionality isn't surprising.
 If anything, it feels like they could be doing more to take advantage of the opportunity.